 All governors serve a four-year term, although many choose to stand for more than one term and are either voted back onto the governing body or stand for re-election depending on the category of governor.
 The co-opted governors are invited onto the governing body; the parent governors are elected by the school’s parent body; the staff governors are elected by the staff.

 What do school governors do?

-Governors have a strategic role to play within the school organisation, leaving the day-to-day running to the Headmaster and his staff.
+Governors have a strategic role to play within the school organisation, leaving the day-to-day running to the Headteacher and her staff.
 Governors need to be clear about the aims and values of the school and prepared to work with the school as a critical friend recognising and celebrating achievements, supporting and encouraging strategies to bring about improvements, but also asking challenging questions to ensure objectives are met.
 The governing body is one of the key players in the school development/improvement planning process and governors are involved in the review of the school development plan and the drawing up of the priorities for the coming year.
-Governors receive information and discuss issues at the full governing body meetings (2 evening meetings a term), through the sub-committees (Human Resources, Curriculum and Progress and Resources) and through links with specific departments and sections of the school.
-Governors are responsible for the appointment of the Headmaster, and are frequently involved in the interviews of other staff, particularly at senior level.
+Governors receive information and discuss issues at the full governing body meetings (2 evening meetings a term), through the subcommittees (Human Resources, Curriculum and Progress and Resources) and through links with specific departments and sections of the school.
+Governors are responsible for the appointment of the Headteacher, and are frequently involved in the interviews of other staff, particularly at senior level.
 Governors are very rarely experts in educational matters.
 The fact that all governors have different backgrounds and are able to bring a wide range of expertise and experience is of great value to the school.
 Governors work as a team, both as part of the governing body, and in a wider sense as part of the whole school community.
 A wide range of training courses and guidance on the roles and responsibilities of governors are available from School Governance.